mwarning/zerotier-openwrt/README.md

 The images and all *.ipk packages are now inside the bin/ folder, including the zerotier package.
 You can install the ZeroTier .ipk on the target device using "opkg install &lt;ipkg-file&gt;".

-For details please check the LEDE documentation.
+For details please check the OpenWrt documentation.